SMaRtguy381983/App-Store/readme.md

 }
 ```

-#### What this route does:
+  <h4>What this route does:</h4>
   This route will GET a specific app and return the results as an object.

 | Method | URL | Link |
 |---|---|---|
 | GET | /api/v1/apps/id: | http://localhost:3000/api/v1/apps/0032c47b-4a7b-4232-9cc3-6af718244ea8 |
-##### The above response is shown below in it's semantic properly formatted version as it appears via the Postman application:
+  <h5>The above response is shown below in it's semantic properly formatted version as it appears via the Postman application:</h5>
 ```
 {
   "id": "0032c47b-4a7b-4232-9cc3-6af718244ea8",